AI Ethics Journalist · Founder

 The food hall was my very own museum, every label a small geography lesson, every section its own installation, arranged with a logic that felt like respect for the food, for where it came from, and for the person deciding whether to buy it.
 When my family moved to Florida, I stood in a Publix aisle staring at a single shelf marked "International Foods" and understood something I couldn't yet name: that flattening is a choice, and it has consequences.

 That instinct, that specificity earns respect, has driven everything since.
-I research how social media algorithms sort teenage girls into narrower versions of themselves.
-I write about what happens when systems are built without the people they affect most.
+I write about how AI is reshaping the lives of teenagers: what these systems do to us, what they do without us, and who's missing from the rooms where they're built.
+I study how bias hides inside the platforms my generation uses every day.
 I build programs that refuse to leave girls in Tamil Nadu on someone else's shelf.

 I am a rising senior at Riverview High School in Sarasota, Florida, pursuing the International Baccalaureate Diploma.
 I intend to study pre-law with a focus on AI ethics and human-centered AI policy.